 Finding the perfect toys to engage and challenge two-year-olds (and to keep up with their development) can be a guessing game — their interests and skills change so often and quickly.
-You want to prioritize games and toys that combine functionality with the fun factor.

 We particularly love toys that are hands on, encourage pretend play and problem solving, contribute to fine motor skills development (like building and stacking), and introduce toddlers to behaviors like sharing and taking turns.

 These pre-Duplo brightly colored mega bloks are perfect for little hands that are still learning how to fit and stack pieces together.
 It’s a great open-ended building set that will last for years.

 It’s never too early to encourage little ones to let their creativity flow.
 This childhood classic, reimagined in whimsical shapes and hues (including donuts, castles, fortune cookies, and ice cream cones!), helps increase grip strength and encourages the imagination.
 Plus, the chalk is eco-conscious.

 We love how durable all Green Toys are, and this set is the same high-quality we’ve come to expect.
 These cars — made from recycled milk jugs — are great for cultivating imaginative play and practicing gripping skills.

 Balance Board ~$52+

 These simple wooden boards are a great sensory tool for developing balance and increasing littles’ confidence in their physical abilities and spatial processing.
 Kids straight-up LOVE exploring what they can do with these!
 (You can also use it to set up a cozy lounger for story time.)

 No surprise here: music is soooo beneficial for developing brains — and not just for the creative advantages.
 Playing an instrument also helps teach cause & effect and increases children’s overall neural activity.
 We love these colorful options.